dchowitz/slire/README.md

 The key insight is that data access factories work best when they provide building blocks that can be composed into larger operations, rather than trying to contain every conceivable operation.
 This keeps the factory focused, maintainable, and prevents it from becoming an unwieldy "god object" that grows indefinitely.

-### How to Organize Data Access Factories
+### The Unified Data Access Factory

 Once you've decided what belongs in your data access factory, the question becomes: how do you structure that factory to scale across multiple domains, teams, and usage contexts?
-Two main approaches emerge for organizing data access at scale:
+Two main approaches emerge for organizing data access.

-#### The Unified Data Access Factory

 For applications where consistency and convenience are priorities, a single comprehensive factory provides all data access capabilities through one interface (simplified example):